Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 An Americano tastes similar to regular black coffee but with the robust notes that espresso has to offer.

-It has a sweeter and laidback taste to it from the added hot water, creating an easygoing drink.
+It has a sweeter, laid-back taste due to the added hot water, creating an easygoing drink.

-Americanos are my go-to cup of coffee to make in the morning because I like to enjoy the flavor of coffee longer instead of drinking espresso, which is finished in two slurps.
+Americanos are my go-to cup of coffee to make in the morning because I like to savor the flavor of coffee longer, rather than drinking espresso, which is finished in two slurps.

 Brewing tip: If you want to learn how to make an Americano at home, you can check out this easy recipe.